AndriyKostenko/PPE_vis_detect_SkillProject_AI_Kostenko_Andriy/README.md

 4. After building, you will get access to frontend via: http://localhost:3000 and backend API endpoints via: http://0.0.0.0:8000/docs
 6. To run the tests you have to go inside the Docker "backend" container: `docker exec -it backend /bin/bash` After you appear inside the container you can run: `pytest tests/`
+7. To check the initial documentation you can run: `xdg-open docs/index.html`

 [Screencast from 2025-12-14 15-33-43.webm](https://github.com/user-attachments/assets/63d920b6-ad9a-4ae3-9856-e8311bf5fddd)